 1. How to be productive – Stop multitasking

-Wondering how to be productive in life?
-Start with this – put an end to multitasking.
+If you’re wondering how to be productive in life, here’s a great place for us to begin – put an end to multitasking.

 - Choose a task that will move you closer to your goals

-- Put all your focus and attention on that one task
+- Put all your focus and attention towards that one task

 - Block out all other distractions until it’s time to take a break

-When you try to do multiple things at once, you are unable to do any of those tasks well.
-Multitasking causes a loss of speed and accuracy due to the fact that our brains are actively switching attention between each activity.
+When you try to do multiple things at once, you will fail to do any of them well.
+Multitasking causes a loss of speed and accuracy due to the fact that your brain is actively switching attention between each item.

-So improve your concentration and learn to stay focused all-day through the power of single-tasking.
+So improve your concentration and stay focused all-day through the power of single-tasking.

 Speaking of focus…

-Invented by Francesco Cirillo, this technique was named after the tomato-shaped kitchen timer that he used as a university student.
+Invented by Francesco Cirillo, the Pomodoro Technique was originally named after the tomato-shaped kitchen timer that he used as a university student to help him focus.